 Even though it came out years after some other cryptocurrencies, it has far exceeded its place in the market because of its unique technology.
 It’s currently the most popular blockchain and the second-largest cryptocurrency behind bitcoin.

-It stands to gain even more ground once an upgrade nicknamed “The Merge” is fully deployed.
-The upgrade, which is scheduled for August, will shift Ethereum to a proof-of-stake-based consensus that will reduce the number of coins and render mining obsolete.
-The Merge is also expected to drastically reduce Ethereum’s energy consumption.
+It stands to gain even more ground now that an upgrade nicknamed “The Merge” has fully deployed.
+The September upgrade shifted Ethereum to a proof-of-stake-based consensus that will reduce the number of coins and has rendered mining obsolete.

 Risks of Investing In Ethereum